monsieurbadia/w2gl.js/README.md

 ### Solution❓

-*and if you stop implementing the same instructions to start a project every time. as a 3d developer, you are going to need assistance, you need a safe guy who will take care of your back, who will take care of the boring tasks that you don't want to repeat anymore. this guy may be **w2gl**. written in javascript this micro-library based on 3d engine libraries will allow you to have fun quickly with the obscure universe of shaders.
-Note that **w2gl** is not there to replace the role of these libraries, it is a little overlay on these libraries which will precisely prepare your 3d scene and give you some super powers through a `starter` object.*
+*and if you stop implementing the same instructions to start a project every time. as a 3d developer, you are going to need assistance, you need a safe guy who will take care of your back, who will take care of the boring tasks that you don't want to repeat anymore. this guy may be **w2gl**. written in javascript this micro-library based on 3d engine libraries will allow you to have fun quickly with the obscure universe of shaders. note that **w2gl** is not there to replace the role of these libraries, it is a little overlay on these libraries which will precisely prepare your 3d scene and give you some super powers through a `starter` object.*

 ### w2gl.js